-Mr. Yohai focuses on high-profile commercial, intellectual property, and antitrust matters, including class actions, for clients in the entertainment, consumer electronics, insurance, reinsurance, nuclear power equipment supply, and transportation industries.
+Mr. Yohai focuses on high-profile commercial, intellectual property, and antitrust matters, including class actions, for clients in the media, consumer electronics, insurance, reinsurance, nuclear power equipment supply, and transportation industries, among others.
 In 2016, BTI Consulting Group named Mr. Yohai a “Client Service All-Star” across all practice areas nationwide in its annual survey of corporate counsel.
-In both 2015 and 2016, Legal 500 recognized Mr. Yohai as among the 14 top-ranked Leading Lawyers nationwide for General Commercial Disputes, where commentators have called him “a seasoned trial lawyer with a great record.”
+Since 2015, Legal 500 has recognized Mr. Yohai as among the top lawyers nationwide for General Commercial Disputes, with commentators calling him “a seasoned trial lawyer with a great record.”
 In 2013, Law360 named him a legal “top gun” and “MVP” in media and entertainment law.
-Chambers USA and his clients have also recognized Mr. Yohai for his “thoughtful, unpretentious and direct approach” to major litigation.
+Chambers USA and his clients also have recognized Mr. Yohai for his “thoughtful, unpretentious and direct approach” to major litigation.

 Over the past several years, Mr. Yohai has represented and counseled The Walt Disney Company, ESPN, Discovery Communications, A&E Networks, Scripps Networks, Farmers Insurance, and United Healthcare in significant, high-dollar value litigations and arbitrations.
 In 2016, Mr. Yohai won a complete victory as lead trial counsel for Discovery Communications in a major trial against a distributor, a victory he defended on appeal in 2017.
 In 2013, Mr. Yohai secured a jury trial win for ESPN in federal court in New York in a more than $150 million lawsuit brought by Dish Network alleging breaches of certain terms of a licensing agreement.
 In 2011, Mr. Yohai also won a major jury trial on behalf of ESPN, ABC Cable Networks Group, and other Disney-related entities in a contract case involving over $100 million in alleged damages, and he secured a total victory on a counterclaim worth over $65 million.
 In 2009, Mr. Yohai completely defeated a national class, and then an Illinois class, in a multi-billion dollar antitrust class action brought against ExxonMobil, BP, Shell, Citgo, and Marathon alleging a conspiracy to fix gasoline prices.
 Mr. Yohai also has long represented Panasonic and certain of its subsidiaries in all manner of disputes, and is currently defending the company in a major antitrust case involving international cartel price-fixing allegations.